 When considering the sprinkler repair cost per hour, labor averages around $75 per hour of work.
 The majority of sprinkler repair companies charge an hourly rate in addition to the cost of the new parts.
 If the technicians have to drive outside of their regular service area, you’ll incur a fee to cover the extra travel costs.

 Emergency calls outside of regular business hours can cost up to $240 per hour; however, the majority of jobs range from $55 to $105 per hour.

 |National Average Per Hour||$75|

 |Extreme High-End Cost||$240|

-On average, common irrigation repairs take two hours or fewer for a pro to complete.
+On average, common irrigation repairs take two hours or less for a pro to complete.